GuoQLabPKU/polysomeTracking/README.md

 networkx:2.6.2

-seaborn
+seaborn:0.11.2

 Flatform:
 Any platform (linux/windows/macos)should be fine.
 But linux is largely tested to run these codes.

 Test:
-For test, please run pytest test_polysome in the terminal
+For test, please run pytest py_simulation/run_simPoly.py in the terminal

 Debugging:
 If you meet an memory error from tom_pdist function, please reduce the input variable Chunk in function tom_memalloc (py_memory/tom_memalloc.py)

+Visualization：
+1. tree/linkage:  vis/clustering
+2. transform pairs distance distribution: vis/distVSavg
+3. noise estimation: vis/noiseEstimate
+4. polysomes: vis/vectfields